SirBullion/APHS/README.md

-# All People Holistic Approach Pty Ltd — Community Support Website
+# All People Holistic Support Pty Ltd — Community Support Website

 Welcome to the official website for **All People Holistic Support Pty Ltd**, an Aboriginal-owned and culturally grounded NDIS, Liaison and youth service provider based in the Northern Territory, Australia.